MackerelGray/chirp-bark-hey/writings/jude/rape.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# When You Can’t Consent To Anything, All Sex Is Rape
+## When You Can’t Consent To Anything, All Sex Is Rape

 <p><i>Written by Jude Rook-Machina on August 10th, 2024.</i></p>